-Listeria species are widely distributed and are isolated from soil, decaying vegetable matter, sewage, water, animal feed, fresh and frozen poultry, meats, raw milk, cheese and asymptomatic human and animal carriers (1).
+Listeria species are widely distributed and are isolated from soil, decaying vegetable matter, sewage, water, animal feed, fresh and frozen poultry, meats, raw milk, cheese and asymptomatic human and animal carriers (11).
 Only Listeria monocytogenes from the genus Listeria; causes infections in humans.
-L.monocytogenes primarily causes meningitis, encephalitis or septicemia in humans (2,3).
-In pregnant women, Listeria monocytogenes often causes an influenza like bacteremic illness that, if untreated, may lead to amnionitis and infection of the fetus, resulting in abortion, still birth or premature birth.
-Contaminated foods are the primary vehicles of transmission (4).
+L. monocytogenes primarily causes meningitis, encephalitis or septicemia in humans (9,12).
+In pregnant women, Listeria monocytogenes often causes an influenza like bacteremic illness that, if untreated, may lead to ammionitis and infection of the fetus, resulting in abortion, still birth or premature birth.
+Contaminated foods are the primary vehicles of transmission (8).

-Fraser Broth Base, Modified is based on the formulation by Fraser and Sperber (5).
+Fraser Broth w/ supplement is based on the formulation by Fraser and Sperber (2).
 It is recommended for selective enrichment of Listeria species from foods.

-This medium contains peptone, Tryptone, yeast extract and HM Peptone B which provide essential nutrients like carbon and nitrogenous compounds including vitamins, amino acids and trace ingredients.
+This medium contains peptone, HM peptone B, yeast extract and tryptone which provide essential nutrients like carbon and nitrogenous compounds including vitamins, amino acids and trace ingredients.
 Phosphates buffer the medium while sodium chloride maintains osmotic equilibrium.
-Nalidixic acid and Acriflavin inhibits the growth of gram-negative and gram-positive organisms respectively except Listeria species (6,7,8).
+Nalidixic acid and Acriflavin inhibits the growth of gram-negative and gram-positive organisms respectively (5,6,7) except Listeria species (5,6,7).
 Listeria species hydrolyze esculin to glucose and esculetin.
-The latter combines with ferric ions of ferric ammonium citrate (FD141), resulting in the formation of 6-7 dihydroxycoumarin, a black brown complex.
-Ferric ammonium citrate also enhances the growth of L. monocytogenes (9).
-The high salt tolerance (of sodium chloride) of Listeria is used as means to inhibit the growth of Enterococci.
+The latter combines with ferric ions of ferric ammonium citrate, resulting in the formation of 6-7 dihydroxycoumarin, a black brown complex.
+Ferric ammonium citrate also enhances the growth of L. monocytogenes (1).
+High salt tolerance due to sodium chloride of Listeria is used as means to inhibit the growth of Enterococci.
 Lithium chloride is also used to inhibit Enterococci, which also possess the ability to hydrolyze esculin.